-The Company has undertaken a multi-year ERP project to transform its technology platforms and enhance its business information and transaction systems.
-In the first quarter of fiscal year 2016, the Company completed the transition of its financial and accounting systems (including the receivables, payables, treasury, inventory, fixed assets, general ledger and consolidation systems) and its inventory production systems to the ERP platform.
+We have undertaken a multi-year ERP project to transform our technology platforms and enhance our business information and transaction systems.
+In the first quarter of fiscal year 2016, we completed the transition of our financial and accounting systems (including the receivables, payables, treasury, inventory, fixed assets, general ledger and consolidation systems) and our inventory production systems to the ERP platform.